U.S. Route 6: Nevada

-From the California border, US 6 heads northeast through the semidesert Queen Valley with Boundary Peak, Nevada's highest summit, and Montgomery Peak in California on the right.
-These twin peaks are the northmost high summits of the White Mountains, both over 13000 ft.
+From the California state line, US 6 heads northeast through the semidesert Queen Valley with Boundary Peak, Nevada's highest summit, and Montgomery Peak in California on the right.
+These twin peaks are the northernmost high summits of the White Mountains, both over 13000 ft.
 The highway then climbs into pinyon–juniper woodland and crosses Montgomery Pass (7167 ft).

 From the pass, US 6 descends into barren shadscale desert, passing Columbus Marsh on the left, then merging with US 95 from Coaldale Junction to Tonopah.
 The Nevada Test and Training Range begins about 15 mi southeast of Tonopah.

 Just east of Tonopah, US 6 continues east across a series of desert mountain ranges and valleys, including the Monitor Range.
 At Warm Springs, SR 375, also known as the "Extraterrestrial Highway", departs to the southeast and US 6 assumes a northeasterly alignment across the Reveille, Pancake, Grant and White Pine ranges.
 Rainfall increases eastward, so valleys become less barren and peaks over 11500 ft add scenic interest.

 Ely is the largest city on US 6 in Nevada.
 US 50 joins US 6 at Ely.
 East of Ely, US 6/US 50 cross the Schell Creek Range, known for verdant forests and meadows and for a large mule deer and elk population.
 The highway descends to Spring Valley, then crosses the Snake Range at Sacramento Pass, north of Nevada's second-highest mountain, Wheeler Peak, where a branch road accesses Great Basin National Park.
 Beyond the pass, US 6 passes just north of Baker, a Mormon farming community, and reaches the Utah state line.